 When your agents start connecting to external systems via MCP integrations and tool calls, the RAG pipeline becomes just one of several information sources.
 The vector store might handle product docs while an MCP tool queries live inventory data.
 Understanding each piece independently makes that composition straightforward.

-2. Faithfulness
+Faithfulness

 Is the answer correct, complete, and helpful?
 This is the end-to-end metric.
+Even with good retrieval and faithful generation, the answer might be poorly structured, miss important nuances, or be unnecessarily verbose.

 import OpenAI from "openai";